Richard T. Antoun: Murder

 Binghamton University campus police were called to Antoun's office at 1:41 p.m. on December 4, 2009.
 Antoun, 77 years old at the time, had been stabbed four times in the chest with a 6-inch kitchen blade while in his office, suffered a punctured lung, and died.

 The suspect was still in the university's Science 1 building when police arrived; they tackled the suspect, and frisked him.
 When they inquired about Antoun, witnesses said he replied, "Yeah, I just stabbed him."
 The knife used in the stabbing was later recovered.

 The suspect, Abdulsalam S. al-Zahrani, was a 46-year-old Binghamton University cultural anthropology graduate student from Saudi Arabia.
 Antoun had worked with al-Zahrani, and had known him for quite some time.
 Antoun served on the three-person doctoral dissertation committee that was to judge al-Zahrani's dissertation on "Sacred Voice, Profane Sight: The Senses, Cosmology, and Epistemology in Early Arabic Culture", (see external link below for related article).

+Prior to the incident he was well-respected and liked but struggled to cope with Islamophobia.

 One of al-Zahrani's roommates, Souleymane Sakho, who lived with him for three weeks, said of him, "I said he was acting oddly, like a terrorist.
 He was all the time shouting in Arabic, shouting threats, insulting this country for no reason".